-Both styles of pianos are available in a number of different case styles and wood finishes.
+Both grand and upright are available in a number of different case styles and wood finishes.

-In addition, manufacturers may sell their pianos to other companies, usually other piano manufacturers, who will in turn distribute these pianos under their own brand names and trade marks.
-Popular “third party” pianos include Boston, Essex, Story & Clark and Cristofori are some of these popular “third party” piano brands.
+Manufacturers may also sell their pianos to other companies, usually other piano manufacturers, who will in turn distribute these pianos under their own brand names and trademarks.
+Boston, Essex, Story & Clark and Cristofori are some of these popular “third party” piano brands.

 Understanding where a piano is made is not as important as being comfortable with the piano you buy.
 If you find a piano with the right look, feel, sound and price, it may be the right time to pull the trigger on a purchase!